martinmcconnell/fyp-doc/notes.md

 # Abstract

 # Introduction
-In economics, a public good is a good that is both non-excludable and non-rivalrous.
+"In economics, a public good is a good that is both non-excludable and non-rivalrous.
 For such goods, users cannot be barred from accessing or using them for failing to pay for them.
-Also, use by one person neither prevents access of other people nor does it reduce availability to others **(Oakland, 1987)**
+Also, use by one person neither prevents access of other people nor does it reduce availability to others."
+**(Oakland, 1987)**

 Non-excludability means it is made impossible to exclude and individual